qooxdoo/qooxdoo/docs/core/environment.md

 });
 ```

-This example shows how to add a asynchronous feature check.
+This example shows how to add an asynchronous feature check.
 A timeout is used to
 get the asynchronous behavior in this simple example.
 That can be more
 complicated of course but the timeout is good enough to showcase the API.
 As you
 can see in the check function we are adding, it has one parameter called